stepw66/clone-antigravity-panel/README.md

 ### 📊 Smart Quota Monitoring

 **See your AI usage at a glance**
-- Visual quota display grouped by model families (Gemini, Claude, GPT, etc.)
+- Visual quota display grouped by AI model groups (Gemini, Claude, GPT, etc.)
 - Status bar shows remaining quota with emoji indicators (🟢🟡🔴) and cache size
-- Hover tooltip with Markdown table showing all model quotas and reset times
+- Hover tooltip showing all model quotas and reset times
 - Configurable warning (≤30%) and critical (≤10%) thresholds

 ### 📈 Usage Trends & Analytics